jscaravilli/9BallScoreKeeper/replit.md

   - Fixed 9-ball to match spherical gradient depth of other balls with layered gradients
   - Enhanced 9-ball with dramatic dual-layer gradient system for maximum visual impact
   - Added hover effects for interactive visual feedback
+  - Removed all borders from pool balls for cleaner, modern appearance

 ## User Preferences